Voting in Oklahoma

 Haven't used your ballot?

-Yes.
+You can still vote in person even if you have an unused ballot.
 You will be asked to sign an affidavit stating that you have not voted another absentee ballot.
 You will then be issued a new ballot.

 Opportunities to Fix Challenges to Your Ballot